RA1811028010065/distributed-rate-limiter/docs/overview.md

 ## What the application does

-The service enforces token bucket limits across multiple instances while keeping per-source accounting data in sync via NATS.
-Every decision is logged with structured metadata so that operators can trace how requests were handled.
+The service enforces hybrid rate limits (token bucket, leaky bucket, and sliding window) across multiple instances while keeping per-source accounting data in sync via NATS.
+Every decision is logged with structured metadata so that operators can trace how requests were handled and which algorithm was active.
 The API surface exposes:

 - `POST /api/v1/allow` — evaluates whether a caller identified by `key` and optional `source` may consume tokens.
 - `GET /api/v1/stats` — returns live counters for each tracked key/source pair.